anarchivist/nyac-2014-presentation/presentation.md

 [New York Times ArtsBeat blog, April 22, 2014](http://artsbeat.blogs.nytimes.com/2014/04/22/digital-public-library-of-america-marks-a-year-of-rapid-growth/)

 <div role="note" class="note">
-By participating in a national network, DPLA parteners also benefit from promotion around DPLA itself.
+By participating in a national network, DPLA partners also benefit from promotion around DPLA itself.
 For example, DPLA's first anniversary was recently covered by a blog on the New York Times ArtsBeat blog.
 Staff from the Minnesota Streetcar Museum saw a spike in usage of their materials on the days following the publication of this blog post.
 </div>